AndrewMcM98/The-Boathouse-Restaurant/README.md

 ## UX 5 Planes

 ### Strategy Plane
-This website was created to provide an online prescence to the boathouse restaurant to increase awareness for the restaurant whilst offering an easier efficient method for customers to gain more information about the restaurant and whats on offer, whilst being able to make contact or bookings efficiently through clear logic calls to action in links to the booking page or a google map finder, located on the footer of each page encouraging engagement with the user.
+This website was created to provide an online presence to the boathouse restaurant to increase awareness for the restaurant whilst offering an easier efficient method for customers to gain more information about the restaurant and what's on offer, whilst being able to make contact or bookings efficiently through clear logic calls to action in links to the booking page or a google map finder, located on the footer of each page encouraging engagement with the user.

-Therefore, following market research of other local restaurants it was important to provide genernal restaurant information, a menu with pricing, a gallery showcasing the restaurants uniquie setting by the sea, with clear calls to action for a customer to engage with the website or easily find the restaurant.
+Therefore, following market research of other local restaurants it was important to provide general restaurant information, a menu with pricing, a gallery showcasing the restaurants unique setting by the sea, with clear calls to action for a customer to engage with the website or easily find the restaurant.

 ### Scope Plane
 Important features included within this project are,
 * 4 pages
-* 2 pages with a specific funtion to encourage engagement with the user though a contact-us and booking form
+* 2 pages with a specific function to encourage engagement with the user though a contact-us and booking form
 * A home page providing opening days/hours with general about information for the user
-* A footer containing social media link and a google map finder to encourage engagement across social platforms, whilst making it easy for a user to fing the restaurant
+* A footer containing social media link and a google map finder to encourage engagement across social platforms, whilst making it easy for a user to find the restaurant
 * A responsive website so that a user can access and interact with this website across a range of devices
 * A gallery section to show case the spacious and picturesque location of the restaurant to attract customers

 ### Structure Plane
-The structure and deisgn of the website was created to contain a specific purpose for each section throughout the website such as,
+The structure and design of the website was created to contain a specific purpose for each section throughout the website such as,

 1. Navigation
 - Responsive menu bar across devices
 - Easily accessed to the top of each page whilst allowing easy access to each page
-- A clear background color & black strike line to the top of the menu section the user is currently on
+- A clear background colour & black strike line to the top of the menu section the user is currently on
 2. Home
-- Clear bright background color, with a simple background image and overlay text which is easily read by the user
+- Clear bright background colour, with a simple background image and overlay text which is easily read by the user
 - A clear section providing information for opening times
 - An about us section to provide background information for the restaurant and owner
 - A call to action for the user to encourage engagement in booking